WoolTAG provides young shearers, woolhandlers with future opportunities

-Past WoolTAG recipient Tom Brewer, Naracoorte, starred at the recent world shearing championships at Invercargill, New Zealand, placing fifth in the final of the intermediate section.
-Tom completed his TafeSA Certificate II in shearing in 2014 – receiving $500 of shearing equipment to help him enter the workforce, thanks to the WoolTAG initiative.
+Tom completed his tafeSA Certificate II in shearing in 2014 – receiving $500 of shearing equipment to help him enter the workforce, thanks to the WoolTAG initiative.
 He completed his Certificate III in shearing in 2015.

-WoolTAG stands for the Wool Training Advisory Group, launched in 2003.
-It comprises members from all sections of the wool industry who generously give their time to advance the wool harvesting industry.
-WoolTAG recognises the importance of the wool industry to the South Australian agricultural industry.
+WoolTAG stands for the Wool Training Advisory Group, a group that was launched in 2003.
+It is made up of members from all sections of the wool industry who generously give their time freely to advance the wool harvesting industry, with Livestock SA president Geoff Power the chair of the group.

 Other members of the voluntary group include woolgrower Bruce Nutt, Iron Knob; shearing contractor Peter Smith, Stirling North; wool manufacturer and processor, Michell Australia’s Colin Donahue and Stephen Read; Australian Workers Union’s Lance Deganhardt; woolclasser Wendy Jones; tafeSA’s Colin Loffler, Glenn Haynes and Trish Colbey; Primary Industries Skills Council executive officer Mark Cody; PIRSA’s Michael Blake; shearer and grower David Brooker and broker Michael Sugars.
 Livestock SA also support the WoolTAG team with administration support.

 Livestock SA recognises the critical role that shearers and woolhandlers play in this industry.

 Getting young people into shearing sheds – and keeping them there – has been one of the toughest jobs facing the wool industry.